nguyennguyetgiavy-da/olist-customer-dissatisfaction-analysis/README.md

 ## Project Overview

-This project analyzes customer dissatisfaction on the Olist e-commerce platform using Power BI.

-The objective is to identify the key drivers of negative customer experiences and provide actionable business recommendations to improve customer satisfaction.
+A 5-page Power BI executive dashboard analyzing customer dissatisfaction on the Olist platform — built on order, delivery, seller, and review-level data to identify which operational factors most strongly associated with negative customer experiences.

+---

+## Business Problem

+14.7% of orders on Olist receive a negative review (1–2★), yet the underlying drivers of dissatisfaction are not clearly understood.
+Without isolating which factors — delivery delays, specific sellers/categories, or regional logistics gaps — contribute most, improvement efforts risk being unfocused and low-impact.

 ---